Pakistan government calls in army after police, Islamists clash

 ISLAMABAD (Reuters) - Pakistan’s government on Saturday called on the army to help clear a sit-in by Islamist hard-liners blockading the capital after police clashed with activists and religious protests spread to other cities.

-Dozens of people were injured in Saturday’s clashes, including many police, according to reports from hospitals.
+More than 100 people were wounded in Saturday’s clashes, including at least 65 members of the security forces, according to reports from hospitals.
 Protesters said four of their activists had been killed, but police said there had been no deaths.

-By nightfall, protests spread to other main cities with activists brandishing sticks and attacking cars in some areas.
+By nightfall, protests spread to several other big cities with activists brandishing sticks and attacking cars in some areas.
 New demonstrators had joined the camp in Faizabad, just outside Islamabad, in a stand-off with police,

 Private TV stations were ordered off the air, with only state-run television broadcasting.
+Facebook, Twitter and YouTube were also blocked in many areas.

-Activists from Tehreek-e-Labaik, a new hard-line Islamist political party, have blockaded the main road into the capital for two weeks, accusing the law minister of blasphemy against Islam and demanding his dismissal and arrest.
+About 1,000 activists from Tehreek-e-Labaik, a new hard-line Islamist political party, have blockaded the main road into the capital for two weeks, accusing the law minister of blasphemy against Islam and demanding his dismissal and arrest.

 “We are in our thousands.
 We will not leave.
 We will fight until end,” Tehreek-e-Labaik party spokesman Ejaz Ashrafi told Reuters by telephone from the scene.